-Best of Bolton Landing: Top 10 Things To Do
+Top 10 Things To Do in Bolton Landing

-A great vacation destination, the hamlet of Bolton Landing offers the charm and views of Lake George, with less of the crowd.
-Just 20 minutes from the Village of Lake George, the town has many activities that you will want to add to your itinerary this summer vacation.
-Read on to learn about our top 10 picks that you must include on your itinerary!
+A great vacation destination, the hamlet of Bolton Landing offers the views of Lake George, with less of the crowd.
+Drive 20 minutes north of the Village of Lake George along the scenic Lake Shore Drive (Route 9N) and spend the day exploring this charming lakeside community.
+These top 10 picks for sun, food and fun will get you started.